Cookizz/Android-BadgeLayout/README.md

             /**
              * You must point out which screen resolution your design is based on.
-             * The base class will automatically complete screen adaption in the runtime.
+             * The base class will automatically complete screen adaption in runtime.
-             * Point's x value indicates the width pixels of the screen,
+             * Point's x value indicates width pixels of the screen,
              * y, of course, the height.
              */
             @Override